 WRIT OF POSSESSION

 A court order that serves as an eviction from a property.
-The writ outlines the specific time a person has to vacate the property before authorizing an official to forcibly remove a person and his/her belongings from a property.
+The writ outlines the specific time a person has to vacate the property before authorizing an official toforcibly remove a person andtheir belongings from a property.